Join the webinar on ‘Real-time Smart Alerts for Quick Issue Detection and Resolution’ on Dec 3rd.

 Once you have created your .feature file, you can run your tests using the Cucumber command-line tool.
 This tool will parse your .feature file and execute your scenarios.

-Writing your first Cucumber test.
+Writing Cucumber Tests

 Let's say you're working on a project to create a new website.
 You've been asked to add a feature that allows users to sign up for an account.
 To do this, you'll need to write a Cucumber test.